-The Online Documentation Certificate is designed for the person desiring high-level, specialized training and skills in the development of computerized digital documentation.
+The Online Documentation certificate is designed for students desiring high-level, specialized training and skills in the development of computerized digital documentation.
 The certificate prepares the specialist to work collaboratively as a member of a team of developers specializing in the field of technical writing.